blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_web.rst

 .. tip::

-    The Godot repository includes a
+    The Blazium repository includes a
     `Python script to host a local web server <https://raw.githubusercontent.com/godotengine/godot/master/platform/web/serve.py>`__.
     This can be used to test the web editor locally.

-    After compiling the editor, extract the ZIP archive that was created in the ``bin/`` folder, then run the following command in the Godot repository
+    After compiling the editor, extract the ZIP archive that was created in the ``bin/`` folder, then run the following command in the Blazium repository
     root:

     ::